How to Increase Your Privacy (and Legal Compliance) Budget with Legal Math.

 Legal Math

-administrative fines or legal costs to the business as a result of non-compliance through specific business action/inaction.
+That is why we developed Legal Math – a data driven approach to directly model the potential costs to the business as a result of legal non-compliance, through specific action/inaction.
 It is based on the same principles used by cybersecurity industry [3].

 • Authorities impose penalties for contravention of multiple provisions simultaneously, or